 After you confirm that your name of choice is available, you must then register your DBA by filing a Certificate of Trade Name with the town clerk in the town in which you plan to do business.
 If you plan to do business in multiple towns, then you will need to register your DBA in each town that you plan to do business in.
-Here is an example of this form for Hartford.
-You can find a directory of town clerks here.

 You can find more information about registering your DBA in Connecticut in our detailed guide on the subject.

 Sole proprietors without employees usually don’t need to acquire a federal tax ID number (EIN), because as a one-person business, you can typically just use your own social security number for most things an EIN is used for.
 Still, if you would rather not use your SSN for privacy purposes, it would be a good idea to get an EIN regardless.

 Beyond that, the nature of your business will determine which taxes apply to you as a sole proprietor.

 For example, sole proprietorships that sell or rent goods or products must register to pay sales and use tax, or if you run a bed and breakfast, you would need to pay a room occupancy tax.
 Luckily, the State of Connecticut makes registering for taxes quite easy with the Department of Revenue Services’ Taxpayer Service Center.
 This helpful online tool will help you determine which taxes your business is liable for and automatically register you to pay them.